jafid/Profile/README.md

 💼 Specialized in Hyperledger Fabric

 🚀 About Me:
-I am a passionate Enterprise Blockchain Solution Architect and Developer with a strong specialization in Hyperledger Fabric.
+I am a passionate Enterprise Blockchain Solution Architect and Developer Advocate with a strong specialization in Hyperledger Fabric.
 With 5 years of experience in the field, I have successfully led and contributed to several enterprise blockchain projects, making a tangible impact in various industries.

 🔨 My Expertise:
 - Hyperledger Fabric: I have a deep understanding of Hyperledger Fabric and have worked on numerous projects utilizing this powerful blockchain framework.